 Signs of White Spot Disease in Saltwater Fish

 Other clinical signs include sudden death, lethargic fish, increased respiration and congregating around areas of higher water flow, such as powerheads, filter outflows and aeration.
-This parasite replicates in gill tissue, damaging a fish's ability to take in oxygen, leading to the above clinical signs.
-Subclinical infections, or infections occurring before a complete parasite life cycle, may not show the traditional white spots and only the respiratory clinical signs.
+This parasite feeds in gill tissue, damaging the gills and reducing the fish's ability to take in oxygen, leading to the above clinical signs.
+Subclinical infections may not show the traditional white spots on the skin and only the respiratory clinical signs may be observed.

 Causes of White Spot Disease in Saltwater Fish

 White spot disease in saltwater fish is caused by the ciliated protozoan parasite, Cryptocaryon irritans.
 It has an identical life cycle and pathology as its freshwater counterpart, Ichthyophthirius multifiliis.
-Cryptocaryon irritans has a complicated life cycle that includes an encysted stage, known as a trophont.
-This part of the life cycle occupies the gill tissue, causing damage and decreased respiratory function.
-It is also the stage seen macroscopically as the "white spots" on your fishes' skin.
-At the end of the trophont stage, the cyst bursts and releases up to 1,000 free-swimming tomites or theronts.
-Each one of these tomites develop into a trophont, and 1,000 more offspring, illustrating how quickly this parasite replicates.
-This entire life cycle can be accomplished in six to 11 days, depending on the temperature of your tank and your fishes' immune response.
+Cryptocaryon irritans has a complicated life cycle that includes a feeding stage, known as a trophont.
+This part of the life cycle occurs in the gill tissue, causing damage and decreased respiratory function.
+It is also the stage seen as the "white spots" on your fishes' skin.
+At the end of the trophont stage, the mature parasite leaves the host and drops to the substrate where it encysts into a tomont.
+After internal cell division, the cyst bursts and releases up to 1,000 free-swimming tomites, or theronts.
+Each one of these tomites attaches onto a fish and develops into a trophont, and after feeding can encyst to produce 1,000 more offspring, illustrating how quickly this parasite replicates.
+This entire life cycle can be accomplished in six to 11 days, depending on the water temperature.

 Diagnosis of White Spot Disease in Saltwater Fish